 Accept the fact that teenagers will not always be teenagers, and we will not always be parents of them.
 With this in mind, look for the good things.
 Find times when they are obedient, kind, and considerate.
 Praise and appreciate those times.
 Give extra attention and love.
 Visit and talk about what it was like when they were babies and the feelings of being a new parent.
 Share cute things remembered and use these memories as incentive to talk about the future.
-Soon, they will be gone and we will miss this time.
+Soon, they will be gone and we will miss them.

-2) Live and let live
+2) Live and Let Live

 Teens come to us at unexpected times with unexpected things.
 Enjoy the ride!
 The trick is to withhold judgment and listen.
 Reflect back what is being said rather than feeling bad for not teaching them better.
 As we do so, they will take a second look and come away better people.
 Trust that they can think logically and sensibly and come up with an appropriate value judgment.
 More often than not, they will end up with the same conclusion that we would have if we had given our input.

 3) Advise, Don't Give Advice

 Giving advice, especially when it is not wanted, does not work.
 It puts up a wall between us and our teens.
 They will ask for help if there is a good relationship between us and them.
 Accept them as they are and visit during the good times.
 Only then can we offer suggestions such as “Have you tried _______?” or “What about this_________?”
 Another way is to share experiences we have had in similar situations.
 They will be able to see options that were not open before.

 Are you entering a difficult stage in your life at this time?